 - After the seizure: disorientation and blindness

 During a seizure, move your dog to an open space to avoid injury.
 Try to time the seizure and watch it closely.
 After the seizure, stay near your dog and comfort it as it regains consciousness.
-You can cool them with an ice pack either in the neck area orin the groin area.
-Then go to your veterinarian immediately and tell them exactly what happened.
+You can cool them with an ice pack either in the neck area or in the groin area.
+Then go to your veterinarian immediately and tell them precisely what happened.
 Seizures require emergency veterinary care because they can lead to life-threatening complications.

 Many disorders cause seizures, so your veterinarian will perform a few tests to rule out other diseases before diagnosing your dog with epilepsy.